Encampment Student Information

 Proper sign-in and sign-out procedures must be observed.

-If phone are brought to encampment, they will be turned in to the Tactical Officer during shakedown and not returned for use until graduation day.
+If phones are brought to encampment, they will be turned in to the Training Officer during shakedown and not returned for use until graduation day.

 Cadets will, at no time, operate a motor vehicle while signed in.